SilverHalf/mount-balrior/ura/mechanics.md

 Toxic Geysers spawn at specific time intervals in defined positions, shown in the image below.
 Spawning always starts at the first position and continues sequentially until the last.

 In Challenge Mode, toxic geysers spawn every 12 seconds during the first phase, and every 24 seconds in the following phases.

+{: .legendary}
-In Legendary Mode, they instead spawn every 12 seconds in all phases.
+Toxic Geysers spawn every 12 seconds in all phases.

 <img class="center" width="80%" src="../images/ura/ura_toxic_geyser_spawns.webp" />